Thorium09/EarthShake/README.md

 ## Lessons Learned

-It was very difficult for me to create customAdapter for list veiw as a begineer in android development.
+I had a lot of trouble setting up the network between my app and the API, and I also had problems with internet permissions throughout this phase.
 I overcamed this issue using the official documentation of android and StackOverflow.

 ## Tech Stack